Khan/engblog/src/posts/windows-high-contrast-mode.md

 );
 ```

-#### Replacing CSS `background-color` with `<svg>` element
+#### Replacing CSS `background-color` with SVG element
 Above the discussions feature on video pages, the video itself has a large play button on top.
-The actual play icon is an `<svg>` HTML element, but it's white, and the color for the area around it was added using `background-color` CSS.
+The actual play icon is an SVG HTML element, but it's white, and the color for the area around it was added using `background-color` CSS.
 Of course, in Windows High Contrast Mode, the `background-color` CSS was removed and replaced with white, which left users with a white icon on a white background.
 Oops!

-There are a couple of different ways to fix this, but, in this case, we chose to replace the element behind the icon with another `<svg>`, which would retain its color.
-(Another option would be to allow the color of the `<svg>` element to be overridden, which is illustrated in the next example.)
+There are a couple of different ways to fix this, but, in this case, we chose to replace the element behind the icon with another SVG, which would retain its color.
+(Another option would be to allow the color of the SVG element to be overridden, which is illustrated in the next example.)

 ##### Before
 Screenshot: